l0wigh/Fluorite/EVO2.md

 - [X] Floating windows still doesn't appaers when a new one is opened
 - [X] Memory leak coming from Xresources I guess.
     - Seems corrected
+- [X] Scratchpads will sometimes go all in tiled when using FDelWindowFromScratchpad
+    - Hard to fix, I can't reproduce it on demand
+    - Seems to be fixed
+- [X] Open scratchpad terminal, open feh, kill the scratchpad terminal, ghost window in tilling
+    - Seems fix now
+- [X] Scratchpads that die while hidden, will create ghosting issues (can't reproduce)
+    - Start gemini, put in scratchpad, hide it, kill node
+- [X] Switching monitors using binding should keep track of which window was focused
+- [X] Cursor warping should never refocus !
+- [X] ?
+Add a way to recognize a missplaced floating and fix it's workspace to the current monitor it's in
+     - Kinda done I think ?